-Where there is an overlap between the repertoires, any variant mappings specified must be the same.
-However, whether a particular variant mapping (by its assignment of type) results in a blocked label or and allocated one may be different for each LGR.
+Where there is an overlap between the repertoires, any variant mappings specified in the integrated RZ-LGR must be the same.
+However, whether a particular variant mapping (by its assignment of type) results in a blocked label or and allocated one may be different for each script LGR.
 Therefore, the types assigned to variant mappings are specific to each script's LGR.